crazycrash115/Topic-Assigment-2/README.md

 Small CLI app that turns raw bullet point change lists into clean, professional patch notes using a **local Gemma model via Ollama**.

-It also uses an external API to fetch the current date and generate a version string, implements simple safety checks, logs telemetry, and comes with an offline evaluation script.
+It also uses an external API to fetch the current date, implements simple safety checks, logs telemetry, and comes with an offline evaluation script.

 ## Stack

 - Model: `gemma2:9b` via [Ollama](https://ollama.com/)
 - App: Python CLI
-- Tool use: `https://worldtimeapi.org` for current time and version tag
+- Tool use: `https://worldtimeapi.org` for date
 - Data: plain text bullets from the user

 ## Features